Ayushi-gupta2001/Terraform-Ansible-Jenkins/README.md

        http://<public-ip>
     ```

 TADA!!
-YOUR WEBSITE IS LIVE!!:smiley:
+YOUR WEBSITE IS LIVE!! :smiley: